Cloud-Computing-Spring-2025/hands-on-3-mapreduce-word-count-using-map-reduce-sujith-143/README.md

 4. **Work with Docker Containers:** Understand how to use Docker to run and manage Hadoop components and transfer files between the host and container environments.
 5. **Analyze MapReduce Job Outputs:** Learn how to retrieve and interpret the results of a MapReduce job.

+PROJECT OVERVIEW:
+this project implements a wordcount using mapreduceand hadoop which are used to process the large distributed datasets.we also used dockers for containerized deployment

+approch and implementation:
+mapper:this mapper class proccesses the line into words in form of key value pairs like (word,1) reducer:this reducer sums up the values of same word by taking the count from mapper
 ## Setup and Execution

 ### 1. **Start the Hadoop Cluster**